 Did I Just Watch Chris Farley's Dad???

 Of course, the one week where the dumb yearbook huddled start to the show would actually make sense they opt for a whole new way to start the show.
-This is the perfect example of the constant missed opportunities that makes this season so frustrating.
+This is the perfect example of the endless missed opportunities that makes this such a frustrating season.

 First off they barely have any hosts that are known for comedy and one of the few times they do they fill most of the show with musical guest as if it were some sort of sabotage.
 Hell, this is the season that can have Tim Curry and Meatloaf together and still put out a flop of a show.
 Hell, even Bill Murray's visit ended up being boring.